hfxunlp/transformer/README.md

 Try `pip install -r requirements.txt` after you clone the repository.

-If you want to use [BPE](https://github.com/rsennrich/subword-nmt), to try the simple MT server and to support Chinese word segmentation supported by [pynlpir](https://github.com/tsroten/pynlpir) in this implementation, you should also install those dependencies in `requirements.opt.txt` with `pip install -r requirements.opt.txt`.
+If you want to use [BPE](https://github.com/rsennrich/subword-nmt), to enable convertion to C libraries, to try the simple MT server and to support Chinese word segmentation supported by [pynlpir](https://github.com/tsroten/pynlpir) in this implementation, you should also install those dependencies in `requirements.opt.txt` with `pip install -r requirements.opt.txt`.

 ## Data preprocessing